 In 1982 Berring came to Boalt to serve as a professor and the director of the law library.
 From 1986 to 1989 he held a joint appointment as dean of the School of Library and Information Studies.
 Berring also served as interim dean of the law school from January 2003 to June 2004.
 He stepped down as director of the library in 2005.

-Berring teaches contracts, advanced legal research and courses covering Chinese law.
-He also regularly teaches an undergraduate course about China for the Legal Studies Department, and offers freshmen seminars about law and cognitive studies.
+Berring taught contracts, advanced legal research and courses covering Chinese law.
+He also regularly taught an undergraduate course about China for the Legal Studies Department, and offered freshmen seminars about law and cognitive studies.

 In 1997 Berring was named to the Walter Perry Johnson Chair.
 In 1987 he was awarded UC Berkeley’s Distinguished Teaching Award.
 In 2003 he won the Frederick Charles Hicks Award for contributions to law librarianship.
 In a survey conducted by the Academic Law Libraries section of the American Association of Law Libraries, Berring was named the author of the most influential work on the profession of law librarianship from 1957 to 2006.